Mon State: Demographics

 The population was 2,054,393 according to 2014 Census.

-The majority are Mon.
-However, there is a large number of ethnic Bamar, as well as members of the Kayin and Pa-O ethnic groups and a small, dwindling Anglo-Burmese community.
+Ethnic makeup

+The Mon make up a slight plurality of Mon State's population.
+However, there are significant Bamar and Kayin minorities, and smaller communities, including the Pa-O and Anglo-Burmese.
 Many are isolated and many do not understand or speak Burmese.
-There is a Thai Community in Kyaikkami.
-The majority of people are Buddhist.
+There is a Thai community in Kyaikkami.

+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of Mon State.

 Religion

 According to the 2014 Myanmar Census, Buddhists make up 92.6% of Mon State’s population, forming the largest religious community there.
 Minority religious communities include Christians (0.5%), Muslims (5.8%), and Hindus (1%) who collectively comprise the remainder of Mon State’s population.
 0.1% of the population listed no religion, other religions, or were otherwise not enumerated.

 According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 32,769 Buddhist monks were registered in Mon State, comprising 6.1% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (79.8%), followed by Shwegyin Nikaya (14.9%), with the remainder of monks belonging to other small monastic orders.
 3,550 thilashin were registered in Mon State, comprising 5.9% of Myanmar’s total thilashin community.